framlin/coservice/md/runjs/javascript.md

 #Objects
 $=START_SECTION_BODY

-Besides the primitives, objects are the only "things" JavaScript knows about.
+Besides the primitives, _objects_ are the only "things" JavaScript knows about.
-Objects are collections of **properties**, representing virtues by referencing **objects**, and behaviour while pointing to **functions**.
+Objects are collections of **properties**, representing virtues by referencing other **objects**, and behaviour by pointing to **functions**.

 Classes as e.g. used by Java, are descriptions, how objects are structured and how they behave.
 Such a description serves as a blueprint, to create and instantiate objects.
-To make classes reusable, it is possible to declare, that a class is derived from another and that it is inheriting the virtue and behavior from the parent-class.
+To make classes reusable, it is possible to declare, that one class is derived from another and that it is inheriting the virtue and behavior from the parent-class.

 JavaScript does *not* have such a class-concept.
 JavaScript has only "living" objects.
 You can create an object